Thundershowers and isolated heavy rain forecast across Thailand

 The weather forecast for the next 24 hours is as follows:

-North: Thundershowers in 60 per cent of the areas; temperature lows of 22-24 degrees and highs of 27-31 degrees Celsius.
+North: Thundershowers in 70 per cent of the areas with isolated heavy rain; temperature lows of 22-24 degrees and highs of 26-28 degrees Celsius.

 Northeast: Thundershowers in 80 per cent of the areas with isolated heavy rain; temperature lows of 22-24 degrees and highs of 26-30 degrees Celsius.